 Symptom Cause Remedy Two beeps will sound if a switch is pressed but the switch cannot be operated.
-Pressed switch mode has been deactivated. ▶ This is not a malfunction.
+Pressed switch mode has been deactivated.
+This is not a malfunction.
 Three beeps are sounded.
-A fault or warning has occurred. ▶ This occurs when a warning or an error is shown on the onboard computer.
-Follow the instructions for the code indicated on screen in Section 6.2 System Messages.
-If an electronic gear shift is used, pedal assistance becomes weaker when the gear is changed.
-This is because the computer sets the pedal assistance to the optimum level. ▶ This is not a malfunction.
+A fault or warning has occurred. ► This occurs when a warning or an error is shown on the display screen.
+Follow the instructions for the code in Section 6.2 System Messages.
+In the case of an electronic gear shift, pedal assistance becomes weaker when the gear is changed.
+This is because the computer sets the pedal assistance to the optimum level.
+This is not a malfunction.
 A noise can be heard after switching.
 Contact your specialist dealer.
 It is normal to hear a noise coming from the rear wheel when cycling as normal.
 The gear shift setting may not have been made properly.
 Contact your specialist dealer.
-If the pedelec is brought to a stop the pedelec, the gear transmission does not switch to the position pre-configured in the functional feature.
-You may have applied too much pressure on the pedals.
-Press on the pedals only gently to make it easier to change the transmission.
+When the bicycle stops, gear transmission will not switch to the position preconfigured in the functional feature.
+You may have applied too much pressure on the pedals. ▶ It is easier to change gears if you press onto the pedals gently.